-Irrespective of the level of talent of the new employees, you need to conduct training and development programmes wherein they can learn to adjust to the new work culture and perform accordingly.
+Irrespective of the level of talent of the new employees, you need to conduct training and development programs wherein they can learn to adjust to the new work culture and perform accordingly.

 Training cost-per-employee = total costs of employee training / total number of employees

-Your total cost of employees would include the fees of external trainers and experts, expenditure on facilities or location and travel if it not on premises.
-It could even include reimbursements given for tutions or seminars that employees attend to help them with their career.
+Your total cost of employees would include the fees of external trainers and experts, expenditure on facilities or location, and travel if it is not on-premises.
+It could even include reimbursements given for tuitions or seminars that employees attend to help them with their careers.